briandenicola/xlr8-e2eaisolutions/.github/issue-templates-guide.md

 # 📚 Documentation Issue Templates Guide

 > **Executive Summary:**
 > This guide explains when and how to use the specialized issue templates for managing documentation tasks in the XLR8 E2E Azure AI Solutions workshop repository.
+Our templates are implemented as YAML forms for an improved user experience.

 ![Documentation Workflow Banner](https://via.placeholder.com/800x200?text=XLR8+Documentation+Workflow)

 ## 🧰 Available Templates

-We have created four specialized issue templates to help manage documentation tasks:
+We have created four specialized issue templates implemented as interactive YAML forms to help manage documentation tasks:

 | 📝 Template | 🎯 Purpose | 🔍 When to Use |
 |------------|-----------|--------------|